Nimaoth/Nev/docs/sessions.md

 ## Using sessions

-If you launch Absytree without a file as an argument then it will try to load a session from the default session file (`.absytree-session`) in the current working directory.
+If you launch the editor without a file as an argument then it will try to load a session from the default session file (`.absytree-session`) in the current working directory.

 To use a different session you can use `-s` like this: `ast -s:foo.absytree-session`.

-If you launch Absytree with a file path (like `ast foo.txt`) then it will only open that file, but not load a session.
+If you launch with a file path (like `ast foo.txt`) then it will only open that file, but not load a session.

 ### Workspace